Fit-Stats/.github/profile/README.md

 ## Hi there 👋 Welcome to Fit_Stats

-Fits_Stats is a home workout app that helps you stay fit.
+Fit-Stats is a home workout app that helps you stay fit.